RFP Response Templates

 Responding to RFPs can lead to a number of profitable opportunities for you and your business.
 They can open doors to new industries or provide you with additional work from your existing book of business.
-But, if the process is so lucrative, why doesn’t everyone write RFP responses?
+But if the process is so lucrative, why doesn’t everyone write RFP responses?
 On average, companies spend an incredible 30 hours responding to proposals.
-Because of this, many business owners end up reusing previous bids and change very little information to meet the requirements of the new RFP.
+Because of this, many business owners end up reusing previous bids and changing very little information to meet the requirements of the new RFP.
 By doing this, their win rate is often less than 30%

-Every entity is different and so are their RFPs.
+Every entity is different, and so are their RFPs.
 Unless you’ve worked with the specific issuing entity previously, it’s impossible to predict exactly what information their RFP is going to require from your company.
 For this reason, there’s no such thing as an RFP Response Template that can be utilized across the board to fulfill an RFP’s Scope of Work.

 But, just because templates aren’t useful here doesn’t mean there aren’t ways to save time generating responses.
 In this article, we share a list of standard response requirement areas that your business can prepare ahead of time.
-Your team, Subject Matter Experts included, can then focus their resources on customizing information directly to the customer’s needs.
+Your team, Subject Matter Experts (SMEs) included, can then focus their resources on customizing information directly to the customer’s needs.

 Ask Yourself “Why Us?”